mrstampy/hitman/README.md

 HIT - Hibernate Induction Trigger - is a library intended to provide all the configuration and dependencies necessary to begin implementing a stand-alone database-backed Spring/Hibernate application, enabling logging, JMX control, transactional boundaries and second level caching.
 The [example code](https://github.com/mrstampy/hitman/tree/master/hitman/example/com/github/mrstampy/hit/example) demonstrates the use of the library; a prototype Spring/Hibernate application can be developed in minutes.
 A Java 6 runtime (minimum) is required.

+# Version 1.2 - released 14/03/14

+- Example code now using an embedded Derby database requiring no database setup by the user.

 # Version 1.1 - released 5/03/14

 - Data source connection pools are now specified by the first few characters of the [AbstractDataSourceCreator](https://github.com/mrstampy/hitman/blob/master/hitman/src/com/github/mrstampy/hit/spring/config/datasource/AbstractDataSourceCreator.java) implementation.
 Custom creators can easily be added.